ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 ### Exploring the Design Space

 This section should be descriptive of your team's design exploration and initial insights using Scout.
-Write -- sentences to explain.

 ***Each team will be conducting a live demonstration of your model in Scout when presenting final project.***